techidaily/site-games-able/source/_posts/smart-buying-how-to-dodge-errors-when-shop-ping-a-monitor.md

  Ergonomic features play a significant role in ensuring comfort during extended use.
 Look for monitors with adjustable stands, tilt, swivel, and height options to customize your viewing experience.

- Additionally, even if you're currently fine with the stock monitor stand, consider whether it supports[VESA mounting and what VESA standard](https://www.makeuseof.com/guide-vesa-mounting-standards/#:~:text=One%20such%20standard%20is%20the,fit%20across%20different%20display%20mounts.) it uses.
+ Additionally, even if you're currently fine with the stock monitor stand, consider whether it supports [VESA mounting and what VESA standard](https://www.makeuseof.com/guide-vesa-mounting-standards/#:~:text=One%20such%20standard%20is%20the,fit%20across%20different%20display%20mounts.) it uses.
 Having the option to VESA mount your monitor will ensure more flexible setups that may interest you in the future.

 ## 9 Not Checking Reviews and User Feedback